GoogleCloudPlatform/spanner-migration-tool/README.md

 ```

 Make sure you cleanup the tmpfile after HarbourBridge has been run.
 Another
-option is to set the location of go's TempFile e.g. by setting the `TMPDIR`
+option is to set the location of Go's TempFile e.g. by setting the `TMPDIR`
 environment variable.

 #### 3.2 Unparsable pg_dump